fcamarlinghi/grunt-cep/README.md

 * Added preliminary support for After Effects and Dreamweaver.
 * Updated dependencies to the latest available versions.

-This release does not contain breaking changes to the API.
+This release does not contain API changes.

 **0.2.1**: